Please click here to go to the meditation page if you want to learn to meditate, or deepen your practice

-We are holding a drop in class teaching Buddhist meditation and also exploring Buddhism as a spiritual path.
+We holding a drop in class teaching Buddhist meditation and also exploring Buddhism as a spiritual path.

-We teach two traditional methods of meditation:
+We practise two traditional methods of meditation:

 1) Mindfulness of Breathing (this is a basic mindfulness meditation.
 As your thoughts gradually quieten down, you enter a deeper, richer, space).